Wondering what to do in Bulgaria?

 You can also enjoy these mineral thermal springs inexpensively at outdoor establishments.

 Hiking & Trekking in Devin

-Devin is not just known for its spa qualities, it is also a base for some of Bulgaria’s best hiking and exploring.
-Just on the outskirts of town, next to the thermal pools, is the Devin Eco Walk, a beautiful 7 km trail running along the river past waterfalls and through gorges.
+Devin is not just known for its spa qualities; it is also a base for some of Bulgaria’s best hiking and exploring.
+On the outskirts of town, next to the thermal pools, is the Devin Eco Walk, a beautiful 7 km trail running along the river past waterfalls and through gorges.

 The Trigrad Gorge, Devils Throat Cave, the Haramiyska Cave and the rock formation called The Elephant are just some of the natural attractions that bring outdoor enthusiasts from all over the world to this region.

 There are a number of tour operators in Devin offering guided hikes, fishing tours and even bear watching from designated hides.